erhilse/growth-eng-assignment/README.md

 5. Once completed, upload it to a repository and send the repository link back to us.

 ## Other things to consider
 This exercise was meant as a very basic set up.
 What can you do to improve it?
+Did you find any potential bugs?
 Feel free to add to this read me and let us know here.